 2011 - Comptroller and Auditor General of India | Commemorative Coin

-The 4th commemorative coin for the year 2011 was released on occasion of the 150 Years of Comptroller and Auditor General of India (CAG).
+The 4th commemorative coin of 2011 was released to mark the 150 Years of Comptroller and Auditor General of India (CAG).

 Release Function: